fabricio-bertolini/smartMart/README.md

 # SmartMart

-A full-stack inventory and sales management system built with FastAPI (Python) and Next.js (React).
+A test that was issued to be completed in one week.
+This is a full-stack inventory and sales management system built with FastAPI (Python) and Next.js (React).

 ---